Vodka: Russian Empire

 The first written usage of the word vodka in an official Russian document in its modern meaning is dated by the decree of Empress Elizabeth of 8 June 1751, which regulated the ownership of vodka distilleries.
 By the 1860s, a government policy of promoting the consumption of state-manufactured vodka made it the drink of choice for many Russians.
 In 1863, the government monopoly on vodka production was repealed, causing prices to plummet and making vodka available even to low-income citizens.
 The taxes on vodka became a key element of government finances in Tsarist Russia, providing at times up to 40% of state revenue.
-By 1911, vodka comprised 89% of all alcohol consumed in Russia.
-This level has fluctuated somewhat during the 20th century but remained quite high at all times.
-The most recent estimates put it at 70% (2001).

 Post-Soviet Russia

 Vodka remains a major source of state revenue and therefore of power.
-Seizing control of the state spirits monopoly Rosspirtprom and its Kristall distillery was instrumental for Vladimir Putin to consolidate his power as prime minister and president.
-Under his rule, the "Putinka" ("little Putin") brand of vodka became a bestseller, partly to Putin's financial benefit.
+According to Mark Lawrence Schrad, a professor of political science, seizing control of the state spirits monopoly Rosspirtprom and its Kristall distillery was instrumental in Vladimir Putin consolidating his power as prime minister and president.
+During his tenure, the Putinka ('little Putin') brand of vodka became a bestseller, partly to Putin's financial benefit.

-Other popular Russian vodka producers or brands include Stolichnaya and Russian Standard.

 Sweden

 From the 1960s, unflavoured Swedish brännvin also came to be called vodka.
 The first Swedish product to use this term was Explorer Vodka, which was created in 1958 and initially was intended for the American export market.
 Although it ultimately failed in that market, it remains one of the most popular vodka brands in Sweden today.
-In 1979, Absolut Vodka was launched, reusing the name of the old Absolut Rent Brännvin ("absolutely pure brännvin") created in 1879.

 After Sweden joined the European Union in 1995, the regulations were changed so that privately owned companies could produce Vodka.

 Vodka has become popular among young people, with a flourishing black market.
 In 2013, the organizers of the so-called "vodka car" were jailed for two and a half years for having illegally provided thousands of liters to young people, some as young as 13.